Youth Employment Programs

 The interactive tools in this guide walk organizations through the process of developing an integration plan, beginning with developing a deeper understanding of which financial capability services can help improve various financial situations.

-This site provides a worksheet for youth to use to see how much money they spend a month and to monitor their financial management progress over the length of a year.
+This site from the FDIC provides a worksheet for youth to use to see how much money they spend a month and to monitor their financial management progress over the length of a year.

 My Next Move